LibreCAD/LibreCAD/README.md

 For git see also:
 http://librecad.org/cms/home/from-source/linux.html

-NOTE 1: On systems (Ubuntu??)
+NOTE 1: On systems like fedora (& Ubuntu??)
 You might need to run qmake-qt4 instead of just qmake

 Windows Users
 -------------

-- Download a copy of Qt SDK < 4.8.0, 4.7.4 for example from http://qt.nokia.com/downloads/
+- Download a copy of Qt SDK < 5.0.0, 4.8.4 for example from http://qt-project.org/downloads

 - Download boost 1.48 from https://sourceforge.net/projects/boost/files/boost/1.48.0/
 - unzip into C:\boost\1_48_0 (in this directory you will find boost root directory, INSTALL, index, Jamroot etc.. etc).